In this guide, I will take you through the steps on how to install Raspbian for the Raspberry Pi.

 The Steps on How to Install Raspbian

 The process of installing Raspbian is super easy and won’t take you long to get it up and going.
 There are two different flavors of Raspbian you can install which I will briefly just mention below.

 Raspbian Lite: This is the light version of the Raspbian operating system and contains the bare basics to get going.
 If you know exactly what you want to do, then this may be the better version to install.

 Raspbian Lite doesn’t have the desktop software pre-installed so you will only be able to use the command line.
 This version is ideal if you’re trying to save on system resources and know you will unlikely need the desktop graphical user interface (GUI).
 It makes it great if you want a headless server. (eg. Connecting the Pi to a screen will just give you the terminal).

-1. First, download the version of Raspbian you wish to install, you can find both the direct download links and torrents here.
+1. First, download the version of Raspbian you wish to install, you can find both the download links and torrents at the official Raspberry Pi website.
+Alternatively, you can use our file server to download Raspbian.

 2. Once downloaded, unzip the zip file, so you’re left with just a .img file.
 If you’re having trouble unzipping the file you may need to install something like 7zip.

 3. Now you will need to download & install the software that will write the image to the SD card.
 A good one to use is called Etcher, and it works on all platforms (Linux, Mac, and Windows).
-You’re able to download it from over at their website here.
+You’re able to download it from over at their website.

 4. Once you have downloaded Etcher, follow the prompts to install it.